GEICO Full Coverage Auto Insurance

 What Does Full Coverage Include?

-A full-coverage package pays for both sides of an accident: it covers injuries or damage you cause and repairs or replaces your own vehicle after covered events.
-GEICO lets you fine-tune liability limits, set collision and comprehensive deductibles, and bolt on extras such as emergency roadside help.
-By calibrating each layer, you can craft protection that lines up with your budget, driving habits, and the current market value of your car.
+A full-coverage GEICO policy pays for both sides of an accident: it covers injuries or damage you cause and repairs or replaces your own vehicle after covered events.
+You can adjust liability limits, set your collision and comprehensive deductibles, and bolt on extras like roadside help.
+GEICO’s online quote tool makes it easy to fine-tune each layer to match your driving habits and budget.

 Get GEICO Quotes